Florida divorce timeline: how long it really takes

 • Week 1 — Confirm eligibility, gather financial documents, draft the petition and marital settlement agreement

-• Week 4–10 — Brief final hearing (often by Zoom).
-Judge signs the Final Judgment of Dissolution of Marriage
+• Week 6–10 — Brief final hearing (often by Zoom).
+Judge signs the Final Judgment.
+Court calendar is beyond our control

 What slows a Florida divorce down